MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 manager: shujoshi
 ---

-# Transition from Forms Pro to Dynamics 365 Customer Voice
+# Transition from Microsoft Forms Pro to Dynamics 365 Customer Voice

-With the release of Dynamics 365 Customer Voice in July 2020, all your surveys from Forms Pro will be moved to Dynamics 365 Customer Voice and you'll be able to perform all the actions in Dynamics 365 Customer Voice that you performed in Forms Pro.
-The transition period will last 45 days.
+Microsoft Forms Pro is rebranded as Dynamics 365 Customer Voice.
+With this rebranding, all your surveys from Forms Pro are moved to Dynamics 365 Customer Voice and you can perform all the actions in Dynamics 365 Customer Voice that you performed in Forms Pro.

-## How will the data be migrated?
+## What happens to Forms Pro surveys?

-- All your surveys from Forms Pro will be migrated as individual projects in Dynamics 365 Customer Voice.
-This means that each project will contain one survey.
-You'll be able to see all your projects on the **All projects** tab.
+- All your Forms Pro surveys are available as individual projects in Dynamics 365 Customer Voice.
+This means that each project contains one survey.
+You can see all your projects on the **All projects** tab.

-- If you created a shared survey in Forms Pro, a shared project will be created.
+- If you created a shared survey in Forms Pro, a shared project is created.

-- If you created a flow for your surveys in Forms Pro, it will be available at the survey level in Dynamics 365 Customer Voice.
+- If you created a flow for your surveys in Forms Pro, it is available in Dynamics 365 Customer Voice.

-- If you added a Net Promoter Score (NPS) question or tagged a text question for sentiment analysis, the corresponding NPS and sentiment metrics will be created in Dynamics 365 Customer Voice.
-A dashboard will be automatically created for each set of metrics, showcasing recent scores and trends.
-The dashboard will be available on the **Reports** tab.
+- If you added a Net Promoter Score (NPS) question or tagged a text question for sentiment analysis, the corresponding NPS and sentiment metrics are created in Dynamics 365 Customer Voice.
+If you have added multiple NPS questions or tagged multiple text questions for sentiment analysis, the first NPS question and the last text question tagged for sentiment analysis are mapped to the created satisfaction metrics.

-- If you created a bookmark for a Forms Pro survey, you'll be redirected to the corresponding project in Dynamics 365 Customer Voice.
+  A dashboard is automatically created for each set of metrics, showcasing recent scores and trends.
+The dashboard is available under **Reports**.

-- If you're currently a trial user in Forms Pro, your data won't be migrated to Dynamics 365 Customer Voice.
+- If you created a web browser bookmark for a Forms Pro survey URL, you are redirected to the corresponding project in Dynamics 365 Customer Voice.

-- If you created a survey in the default environment, the data will be migrated to the currently available default environment.
+- All your survey data (questions and responses) is available in the same environment as you are currently working in.

 ## Experience for users based on their license